weuzor/bowden_cutter/README.md

 The modified extruder front body for the G2E is based on [this design](https://github.com/juliusjj25/G2E-Filametrix-Lever-Switch-Mod) with ECAS and two DF2-L3-D3 microswitch filament sensors

-The printheads are based on the original voron printheads and the filametrix mod.
+The printheads are based on the [original voron design printheads](https://vorondesign.com/voron_stealthburner) and the filametrix mod.